mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

 composer require composer/installers oomphinc/composer-installers-extender
 ```

-After committing the changes to `composer.json`, I pushed them to Github and was now ready to tag the repo with the current release of Perch (at the time v3.1.5).
+After committing the changes to `composer.json`, I pushed them to GitHub and was now ready to tag the repo with the current release of Perch (at the time v3.1.5).
 This would allow me to specify the version of Perch I required in my client projects.

 ### Installing on a Perch project